Last Updated: July 9, 2025 by Nagabhushanam Peddi

 This will need to comply with all applicable naming requirements under Tennessee law and be both succinct and memorable, as this will make it easily searchable by your potential clients.

-1. Important Naming Guidelines for Tennessee LLCs:
+1. Tennessee LLC Naming Guidelines

 • Your name must include the phrase “limited liability company,” “limited company,” or a suitable abbreviation (e.g., LLC L.L.C., LC, etc.).